Having this Just Add Magic Birthday Party for my daughter was just the perfect fit.

 For the centerpiece and as my daughter’s birthday gift, I ordered this darling leather bound book off of Etsy.

-I’d recommend if you buy from this seller to select the option for the fewest recipes to come with the book as possible—reasons why will be highlighted in a coming post about putting the cookbooks together here.
+I’d recommend if you buy from this seller to select the option for the fewest recipes to come with the book as possible—reasons why will be highlighted in this post about how to put the cookbooks together here.

 So, in addition to buying the leather bound book, I ordered the Just Add Magic recipes in PDF/Word document off of Etsy from this different seller.

 For decorations, I collected a variety of jars and bottles.
 I ordered these little spice bottles here and filled them with spices some of which I had, made, or bought.
 I had the jars and found the amber bottles in my craft room which were originally ordered here.
 I bought the little corked bottles and found more at the Dollar Tree.

 From left to right: Paprika, Parsley, Crushed red Pepper, Pink Himalayan Salt, and Baking Powder.

 I had or bought all of the pictured spices at Dollar Tree.

 I had the treasure chest/spice box (I also used it at my daughter’s 4 year old Mermaid party).
 I just put a random assortment of spices I had in my spice rack into these little bottles.
 I bought them on Amazon and/or at the Dollar Tree using a small funnel that came with this set.